tymothytym/dateSquirrel/readme.md

 `setValue('2026-07-27')` in `ym` mode stores `2026-07`.

 If `min` and `max` fall in the same year the picker starts on the month list; if they fall in the same month it starts on the day grid.
+Yay for user experience!

 ## Options